 Currently, "substantive consolidation" is not a concept recognised under Hong Kong law or by Hong Kong courts.
 A company (including an SPE) incorporated under Hong Kong law will have its own legal personality.
-Where the originator becomes bankrupt, an insolvency official would not have the power to consolidate the issuer's assets with those of the originator, unless exceptional circumstances, such as fraud, exist.
+Where the originator becomes bankrupt, an insolvency official would not have the power to consolidate the issuer's assets with those of the originator, unless there are exceptional circumstances, such as fraud.

-In order for the transfer of the subject assets to be valid and enforceable, the originator will transfer the assets to the issuer by way of an assignment and the assignment can be legal or equitable.
-In order to achieve a legal assignment, certain conditions will need to be satisfied, including:
+In order for the transfer of the subject assets to be valid and enforceable, the originator will transfer the assets to the issuer by way of an assignment, which can be legal or equitable.
+In order to achieve a legal assignment, certain conditions will need to be satisfied, including the following:

 If an assignment fails to meet any of the above conditions, it would still be enforceable but instead would be an equitable assignment until such time as it does satisfy all these conditions.
-In particular, if the original obligor has not been notified of the transfer, although the transfer would not be ineffective solely because of such failure of notification, in the event of default by the obligor, the issuer (being the buyer of the assets) will not be able to enforce its rights directly against the obligor.
+In particular, although the transfer would not be ineffective solely because of a failure to notify the original obligor, in the event of default by the obligor the issuer (being the buyer of the assets) will not be able to enforce its rights directly against the obligor.
 Rather, the issuer would be required to join the originator in the proceedings against the obligor by adding the name of the originator as a claimant to any claim against the obligor.

-Other than being an express written notice, there are no other requirements as to the form of the notice save that it must bring to the notice of the original obligor with reasonable certainty the fact that there has been an assignment of the assets so that the original obligor knows to whom it has to pay in the future and the notice must be unconditional.
+Other than being an express written notice, there are no other requirements as to the form of the notice, except that the original obligor must be informed with reasonable certainty that there has been an assignment of the assets so that the original obligor knows to whom it has to pay in the future, and the notice must be unconditional.
 It would be prudent to ensure the notice was in English or Chinese, where necessary or applicable.
 A notice cannot be served on the obligor prior to the transfer of the assets as the transfer has not yet occurred.

 An assignment is perfected once the above conditions have been satisfied.
 The requirements are more specifically set forth in Section 9 of the Law Amendment and Reform (Consolidation) Ordinance (Cap.
 23).

-Under Hong Kong law, security can be granted (i) through an assignment by way of security or (ii) by way of a charge.
+Under Hong Kong law, security can be granted either through an assignment by way of security or by way of a charge.

 In the case of an assignment by way of security, the assets (eg, loan receivables) will be assigned to the secured party with a condition for reassignment of the assets when the underlying obligations being secured are fully fulfilled.
 Assignment by way of security can be legal or equitable, depending on whether the assignment has been perfected by notifying the obligor of the receivables.
 The perfection requirements are the same as those set out above.

-In the case of security by way of a charge, it essentially creates an encumbrance over the receivables and therefore no ownership right over the receivables is transferred to the secured party at the time the charge is created.
+Security by way of a charge essentially creates an encumbrance over the receivables and therefore no ownership right over the receivables is transferred to the secured party at the time the charge is created.
 Note that a charge is perfected when it is properly registered with Hong Kong's Companies Registry within the prescribed period if the chargor is a Hong Kong company or a foreign company registered with the Companies Registry to do business in Hong Kong under Part 16 of the Companies Ordinance.

-As noted above, an assignment that fails to comply with any requirements in respect of a legal assignment will be an equitable assignment.
-In an equitable assignment:
+As noted above, an assignment that fails to comply with any requirements in respect of a legal assignment will be an equitable assignment, with the following characteristics:

-Although there are certain alternatives to effect the transfer of the subject assets, such as through a declaration of trust or through synthetic swaps, depending on how they are constructed, these alternatives may not necessarily achieve the bankruptcy remoteness as desired in a securitisation.
+Although there are certain alternatives to effect the transfer of the subject assets, such as through a declaration of trust or through synthetic swaps, these alternatives may not necessarily achieve the bankruptcy remoteness as desired in a securitisation, depending on how they are constructed.

-The potential tax involved would be stamp duty.
-Whether stamp duty is payable for the transfer of the subject assets depends on the nature of these assets.
-Generally, transfer of receivables (whether trade or lease receivables) is not subject to stamp duty, while transfer of interests in land and stocks could be subject to payment of stamp duty.
-Receivables would not be regarded as "stock" for Hong Kong stamp duty purposes and, as such, no charge to Hong Kong stamp duty would arise in relation to receivables in securitisation.
+The potential tax involved in transfers from the originator and any intermediary operating companies or SPEs before the financial assets are finally lodged in the ultimate transferee would be stamp duty.
+Whether stamp duty is payable for the transfer of the subject assets depends on the nature of those assets.
+Generally, a transfer of receivables (whether trade or lease receivables) is not subject to stamp duty, while a transfer of interests in land and stocks could be subject to the payment of stamp duty.
+Receivables would not be regarded as "stock" for Hong Kong stamp duty purposes and, as such, no Hong Kong stamp duty charge would arise in relation to receivables in a securitisation.
 The requirements are more specifically set forth in the Stamp Duty Ordinance (Cap.
 117).

 Tax issues in Hong Kong are normally handled by accountants.

-In relation to tax issues, legal opinions usually cover issues regarding withholding tax on payments under the notes or other asset-backed securities and stamp duty on the issuance of such notes or securities and the execution of the relevant documentation.
+In relation to tax, legal opinions usually cover issues regarding withholding tax on payments under the notes or other asset-backed securities and stamp duty on the issuance of such notes or securities and the execution of the relevant documentation.